MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_08_explore_defender_apps.md

 1. From the left navigation panel, select **Alerts**.
 If you have any alerts listed, select an item from the alerts list.
 Review the information provided.
 From the top-right side of the window, select **Close alert**, to view options for closing the alert.

-1. Close the browser window.
+1. Close all the open browser tabs.

 ### Review